-Tripod: Manfrotto Bogen 3221 (You can get these relatively cheap on Ebay).
+Tripod: Manfrotto with Horizontal Column (You can get these relatively cheap on Ebay).
 One note: This model is quite heavy so I don’t recommend it for travel, but it quickly extends up to 8 feet high!
 I also have a Ball Head camera mount for easy range of motion.

 Lenses That I Use